Sherman J. Maisel

 Sherman J. Maisel became a member of the Board of Governors of the Federal Reserve System on April 30, 1965.
 He served until May 31, 1972.

-Maisel was born in 1918 in Buffalo, N.Y.
+Maisel was born in 1918 in Buffalo, New York.
 He received a bachelor‘s degree from Harvard University in 1939.
 His association with the Federal Reserve began right after college.
-From 1939 to 1941, Maisel worked as a research economist for the Board of Governors in Washington, D.C.
+From 1939 to 1941, Maisel worked as a research economist for the Board of Governors in Washington, DC.

 While on the Board, Maisel was a leader in the field of mortgage policies.
 He was appointed to a White House task force on federal mortgage policies that drafted proposals to allow the Government National Mortgage Association, also known as Ginnie Mae, to guarantee securities backed by pools of mortgages.
 The task force also made the Federal National Mortgage Association, known as Fannie Mae, become a government-sponsored enterprise, removed from the constraints of the federal budget.
 This work helped create a national mortgage market that relied on bond financing rather than on the strength and liquidity of local banks.